-The main aims of the JPP are to:
+The two main aims of the JPP are to:

-- Provide the opportunity for a practical learning experience with a Host Organisation in the Indonesia media industry environment; and
+- Provide the opportunity for a practical learning experience with a Host Organisation in a Indonesian journalism, media, or communications workplace environment; and

-- To enhance bilateral understanding through the creation of new partnerships between Australian and other international students, and Indonesian counterparts, and serve as a medium for the exchange of ideas in the field of journalism.
+- To enhance bilateral understanding through the creation of new partnerships between Australian and Indonesian counterparts, and to serve as a medium for the exchange of ideas in the field of journalism, communications, and media.

 The structure of the six-week program is as follows:

-- Two weeks of intensive Indonesian language classes at Atma Jaya Catholic University (mornings), designed to give participants basic language capacity.
-This is then followed by English-language seminars, workshops and field trips (afternoons) led by experts on the Indonesian media; and
+- Two weeks of intensive Indonesian language classes at Atma Jaya Catholic University, designed to give participants basic Indonesian language capacity;

-- A four-week supervised practicum placement designed to give participants an English-speaking professional experience within an Indonesian or international media outlet.
+- A four-week supervised practicum placement designed to give participants an English-speaking professional experience within an Indonesian or international media organisation.

 ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director.
-In addition, a professional Program Officer (PO) is assigned for the duration of the JPP to oversee all aspects of the program, including the supervision of its academic content.
+In addition, an Academic Program Officer (PO) is assigned for the duration of the JPP to oversee all aspects of the program, including the supervision of its academic content.
 To see who the current JPP Program Officer is, see their profile on the ACICIS Staff Members page.

 Since the inception of the JPP in 2002, the position of Program Officer has been held by a number of distinguished industry specialists.
-Angela Romano (UQ) pioneered the original program, followed by Louise Williams (SMH), Prof. Phillip Kitley (UoW), Sunanda Creagh (ThomsonReuters), Stephen Fitzpatrick (The Australian), and Rebecca Henschke (Asia Calling).
+Angela Romano (UQ) pioneered the original program, followed by Louise Williams (SMH), Prof. Phillip Kitley (UoW), Sunanda Creagh (ThomsonReuters), Stephen Fitzpatrick (The Australian), Rebecca Henschke (Asia Calling) and Helen Brown (ABC).

 Some important points to note